ngmor/turtlebot3-ekf-slam/nuslam/README.md

 # NUSLAM
-A package implementing Extended Kalman Filter SLAM for the NUTurtle with a fake sensor publishing relative location of landmarks.
+A package implementing Extended Kalman Filter SLAM with landmark detection and unknown data association for the NUTurtle with a 2D lidar.

-TODO - update above, it's not correct any more.
-Talk about unknown data association
+TODO - update this file and add the real robot video.

+`ros2 launch nuslam turtlebot_bringup.launch.xml` to launch EKF SLAM using landmark detection and unknown data association on a TurtleBot3.

+`ros2 launch nuslam pc_bringup.launch.xml` to bring up corresponding RVIZ nodes to visualize the position of the TurtleBot3.

+`ros2 launch nuslam unknown_data_assoc.launch.xml` to launch a simulation with EKF SLAM using landmark detection and unknown data association on lidar data.

-`ros2 launch nuslam slam.launch.xml` to launch a simulation with EKF SLAM.
+`ros2 launch nuslam slam.launch.xml` to launch a simulation with EKF SLAM with fake sensor data for testing EKF SLAM.

+`ros2 launch nuslam landmark_detect.launch.xml` to launch a simulation to test landmark detection.

 ## Demo Video (Simulation)
 [EKF SLAM with Landmark Detection and Unknown Data Association](https://user-images.githubusercontent.com/113186159/224628096-42106e8a-a0df-489a-b64e-3a5f029f5f36.webm)

 The video is unfortunately choppy due to the screencasting software.
 The real simulation runs smoothly.

+TODO update with better video

 ### Results
 #### Final Poses